aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-ruby/ruby-programmers-guide/working-with-resource-assignments-in-ruby/assignment-budget-in-ruby/_index.md

 ---

 ## **Aspose.Tasks - Assignment Budget**
-To Get Assignment Budget using **Aspose.Tasks Java for Ruby**, simply invoke **AssignmentBudget** module.
+To get Assignment Budget using **Aspose.Tasks Java for Ruby**, simply invoke **AssignmentBudget** module.
 Here you can see example code.

 **Ruby Code**